A World-Class Education in the Heart of Chicago

 Q: When will I get my I-20?

 A: In order for Columbia to issue your I-20, you must be admitted to the College and submit all of the required documents listed here.
-Once Admissions has processed your documents, you should receive your I-20 in 2 to 3 weeks.
+Once Admissions has processed your documents, you should receive your I-20 in two to three weeks.

 Q: I am transferring from a school in the U.S. and I already have an I-20.
 What do I need to do to transfer that paperwork to Columbia College Chicago?